bhuwan1990/POCChatGPTCore/README.md

 # Ask Me

-Ask Me is a web application built with C# MVC Core that allows users to post questions and answers.
+Ask Me is a web application built with C# MVC Core that allows users to post questions and get answers.

 ## Features

 * Search questions
-* Generate code
+* Generate code any laguage

 ## Getting Started